The Score (band): 2021–2022: Chrysalis, Metamorph, and "Bad Days"

-The band's songs "Unstoppable" and "The Champion" were played at Super Bowl LV in February 2021.
-The Score released their single, "Victorious" on June 25, 2021.
-They released another single, "Head Up", on July 23, 2021, and "Top of the World" on August 20, 2021.
-These songs were included on the band's EP Chrysalis, which was released on September 24, 2021.
+In February 2021, The band's songs "Unstoppable" and "The Champion" were played at Super Bowl LV.
+The Score released the singles "Victorious", on June 25, 2021, "Head Up", on July 23, and "Top of the World" on August 20.
+These songs were included on the band's ninth EP, Chrysalis, which was released on September 24, 2021.
 This EP includes these previously released songs and two new songs: "Pull the Cord" and "Good To Be Alive".

-The Score released their single, "Alarm", on October 22, 2021, and another single titled "Big Dreams" featuring FITZ on December 9, 2021.
-They released the single "Enemies" on January 14, 2022.
-The band's third album, Metamorph, was released on March 18, 2022.
+The Score released the singles "Alarm", on October 22, 2021, and "Big Dreams", featuring Michael Fitzpatrick from Fitz and the Tantrums, on December 9, and "Enemies", on January 14, 2022.
+These singles plus all tracks from Chrysalis would appear on band's third studio album, Metamorph, which was released on March 18, 2022.

-The band released a single in collaboration with DREAMERS titled "Bad Days" on July 22, 2022.
+On July 22, 2022, the band released a single in collaboration with Dreamers titled "Bad Days".
 Along with the release of the single, the band announced a U.S. tour called "No More Bad Days".
 The band was scheduled to perform on the Dude Perfect Cruise, although later the information was quietly removed from the website of the cruise, and they did not show up.

-2022–present: Hiatus and Last Legends
+2022–2024: Hiatus and Last Legends

-From the release of Bad Days until December 2023, the Score stopped releasing new music and instead their members began to work with other artists due to internal issues.
-During tours in 2022, Edan had family situations and the pair called off multiple concerts as a result.
-Fans still wonder why it took them over a year to release "Deep End", which was released in December 2023.
+From the release of "Bad Days" until December 2023, The Score stopped releasing new music as their members began to work with other artists due to internal issues.
+During tours in 2022, Dover had family situations and the pair called off multiple concerts as a result.

-In 2023, Edan Dover started collaborating with other artists under the name "EDVN".
-Some artists he released songs with include Zayde Wolf and Sam Tinnesz.
-On August 1, 2023, it was announced that their songs "Legend" and "Unstoppable" had both reached RIAA Platinum, their biggest hits to date.
-After a hiatus, the band released "Deep End" on December 1, 2023, followed by "Survivor" on January 26, 2024, "Down with the Wolves" with 2WEI on March 22, "Power" on May 17, "Don't Need a Hero" on July 12, and "Visions" on September 6, 2024, all of which, except for "Deep End", were included in their fourth album.
+In 2023, Dover started releasing his own songs and collaborating with other artists under the name Edvn, including Zayde Wolf and Sam Tinnesz.
+After a hiatus, the band released the song "Deep End" on December 1, 2023, marking The Score's first release together in over a year.
+It was followed by "Survivor" on January 26, 2024, "Down with the Wolves" with 2WEI on March 22, "Power" on May 17, "Don't Need a Hero" on July 12, and "Visions" on September 6, 2024, all of which, except for "Deep End", were included in their fourth studio album, Last Legends.

-On January 1, 2024, Eddie Anthony Ramirez announced that he would be releasing music as part of a new band called "Unroyal".
-Edan was notably absent from this, sparking rumors of a conflict between the two.
-In April 2024, Edan Dover began releasing music under the name "Deane", while continuing to release as "EDVN".
+On January 1, 2024, Ramirez announced that he would be releasing music as part of a new band called Unroyal.
+Dover was notably absent from this, sparking rumors of a conflict between the two among fans.
+In April 2024, Dover began releasing music under the name Deane, while continuing to release as Edvn.

-On October 4, 2024, the band announced their fourth full-length album Last Legends, which they released on November 8, 2024.
-The band released "Fighting For", "Better Days", "Redemption Song", and "Superhuman" as well with the album.
+On October 4, 2024, the band announced Last Legends, which they released on November 8, 2024, which also included the songs "Fighting For", "Better Days", "Redemption Song", and "Superhuman".